 One of my favorite little daydreams is imagining the islands as they were 200+ years ago…

 As we pull into Cruz Bay there are majestic tall ships in the harbour.
 The coastline and mountainside mostly deserted, wild and covered in tropical fauna.
 The buzz of the busy port at the docks as cargo is loaded and unloaded.
 Maybe spices from a faraway land brought to the islands.
 And leaving the island to be exported – some of the best rum known to civilization.

 Arriving in St. John today is still a surreal experience.
 Cruz Bay is a sleepy and beautiful little bay.
 Tiny shops, restaurants, island characters right out of a Jimmy Buffet song line the water’s edge.
 I never tire or lose the child-like wonderment of how stunning St. John is when pulling into Cruz Bay.

 I take a donkey drawn wagon to the far end of St. John.
 I arrive at noisy and bustling enterprise.
 A monstrous sugar mill.
 The mill radiates heat…almost as much as the hot Caribbean sun.
 Men groan under the weight of different burdens – cutting and hauling sugar cane, moving molasses, or who knows what.

-I’m a dignitary or royalty.
+(In my dreams) I am a dignitary or royalty.
 So I enjoy the production and beauty of the location without having to sweat.
 I imagine I have a cooled (this is before blenders) rum drink in my hand.